Kyoto & Conservative Party has NOT altered its Policy on Kyoto

 Official Opposition Critic for the Environment

-Kyoto Plan Backgrounde
+Kyoto Plan Backgrounder

 · The latest Climate Change “Plan” is nothing but an expensive half measure designed to make it look like the Liberals are doing something in the face of rising CO2 levels.